 Luciernaga.)
 You can pay your bill there (M-F, 8-3:15), or at a number of other places listed on the back of the bill, including (among others) Bancomer, Banorte, Coppel, Scotiabank and various "cajas populares" (credit unions).
 If you are paying at a location besides the main office, however, you must do so three days before the due date.

 To set up an account, go to the main office, and there should be someone there who can help you in English.
 You might want to call them first to find out what paperwork you'll need.

 Telephone line options are slightly more varied.
 TelMex provides "land lines" and is the main company through which phone lines are purchased.
-The TelMex office is located on the Salida a Celaya, on the left side of the street as you are heading toward Mega and shortly after you have passed the Pemex gas station and Cinco de Mayo on your left.
+The TelMex office is located on the Salida a Celaya, on the left side of the street as you are heading toward La Comer and shortly after you have passed the gas station and Cinco de Mayo street on your left.